-Your website is your vehicle to achieving your marketing objectives and how you look after that vehicle will dictate how successful your organisation is.
+Your website is your vehicle to achieving your marketing objectives.

-You wouldn’t buy a car and expect it to run forever without regular servicing and maintenance.
+You wouldn’t buy a car and expect it to run forever without regular servicing.

-You need to have the oil changed, the tyres checked and a wash every now and again to keep it looking nice - your website is exactly the same.
+You need to have the oil changed, the tyres checked and wash it every now and again to keep it looking nice - your website is exactly the same.

 This is where regular maintenance comes in, it keeps your website on the journey to achieving success (providing you add the fuel!).

 Website maintenance is not a glamourous supercar.
-Think of it more as a reliable family car - it takes care of all of your needs and always gets you from A to B, no questions asked.
+Think of it more as a reliable family car - it takes care of all of your needs and always gets you from A to B, without a fuss.

-The longer you leave it, the worse the effect will be on your website (and marketing results).
+The longer you leave it, the worse it will be on your website, and ultimately your marketing results.

-Whether it’s user experience or security that you feel needs some attention, without some maintenance you’re likely to be driving down the road that leads to nowhere.
+Whether it’s user experience or security that you feel needs your attention, without regular maintenance you’re likely to be driving down a road leading to nowhere.

-Whether you see website maintenance as your reliable car that always gets you to where you need to be or as your unsung marketing hero that has saved the day before you even knew it needed saving, you’ll still need buy-in from your decision makers, whether that’s your CEO, a board of directors or simply your Head of Marketing.
+See website maintenance as your boring yet reliable car or as your unsung marketing hero that has saved the day before you even knew it needed saving.
+You’ll still need buy-in from your decision-maker whether that’s your CEO, board or Head of Marketing.

-We can take the pain out of creating a flawless business case for why website maintenance needs approval from your senior management team and the reasons why they should say yes.
+We can take the pain out of creating a flawless business case for why website maintenance needs approval.

 Road Trip vs Road Race

-Imagine your charity sells online and for easy numbers you make £100,000 per day from your website, a 1 second page delay could potentially cost you almost £2 million in lost sales every year according to Kissmetrics.
+Imagine you sell online and for easy numbers you make £100,000 per day from your website, a 1 second page delay could potentially cost you almost £2 million in lost sales every year according to Kissmetrics.
 If something was knowingly losing you £2 million in sales, would you ignore it?

-And when 79% of shoppers who have trouble with loading speeds say they won’t return to the site to buy again, you can understand why using regular website maintenance to keep your website loading swiftly.
+And when 79% of shoppers who have trouble with loading speeds say they won’t return to the site to buy again, you can understand why using regular website maintenance keeps your website loading swiftly.

 40% of people abandon a website that takes more than 3 seconds to load

-It’s always worth remembering that visitors want an eye-pleasing experience on the device they’re using and with technology changing so often, website maintenance gives you the tools to stay responsive on all popular screen sizes - allowing your visitors to access you anywhere.
+It’s worth remembering that technology changes quickly.
+Website maintenance also gives you the tools to stay responsive on popular screen sizes - allowing your visitors to access you anywhere.

 Any snag a visitor finds on your site, whether it’s related to design or navigation, can be the difference between a smooth journey or a car crash.